SirWumpus/post4/jni/README.md

 ( `u` -- )
 Create a new local object reference frame with capacity `u` greater than zero (0).
 The frame and outstanding object references are reclaimed by `jPopLocalFrame`.
 Note some JVM implementations may limit the maximum capacity.

+Using `jPushLocalFrame` and `jPopLocalFrame` can help reduce release management of individual object references using `jDeleteLocalRef`.
+Only concern is making a rough guess-timate as to how many local references will be assigned in the frame.

+There is no JNI function to query available capacity.

 - - -
 #### jSetField
 ( `x` `obj` `field` `f` `signature` `s` -- )